jh508/LeetCode-Problems/README.md

 # LeetCode-Problems

-My personal implementations for solving LeetCode problems.
-Purely educational.
+This repository will have my personal implementations for some LeetCode problems.
+This repo will allow me to study problems I've previously solved, as well as keep a track record.